 The Wesley Estate – an area of 1930s houses built originally as company housing by stationery manufacturer Harold Wesley and subsequently sold to private owners.
 There are 230 houses, isolated by industrial premises in Park Royal and North Acton Road, in Harold Road, Newark Crescent and Wesley Avenue.
 Represented by the Wesley Estate Residents Association.

 Hammersmith and Fulham Council made a set of decisions in September 2017 which removed several several residential areas that were proposed for inclusion within our originally proposed 280 hectare Old Oak neighbourhood area.
-The Council decided that these areas are not ‘appropriate’ to be part of such a neighbourhood area, for reasons which we find hard to understand.
+The Council decided that these areas are not ‘appropriate’ to be part of such a neighbourhood area, for reasons which not satisfactorily explained but which we could not do anything about.
 These include:

-College Park – terraced streets of Victorian housing east of Scrubs Lane and south of the Harrow Road, within LBHF.
+College Park and Scrubs Lane – College Park is made up of terraced streets of Victorian housing east of Scrubs Lane and south of the Harrow Road, within LBHF.
 The area is isolated from the remainder of Hammersmith & Fulham and includes some 280 households.
 The street pattern is dense and there is little within the immediate area in terms of potential development sites.
-Development interest in the area is growing.
-Several major planning applications for tall residential towers have come forward for tall residential towers in Scrubs Lane and have been approved by the OPDC Planning Committee.
-This is despite objections from LBHF, RBKC, Historic England and local residents (see news items on this website).
+But Scrubs Lane is a different matter.
+In 2016 OPDC defined a series of ‘cluster’ locations along Scrubs Lane at which a tall residential tower would be acceptable.
+This was an example of ‘retro-fitting’ planning policies around developer aspirations, as pre-application discussions were already in train on several of these sites.